SandorJokai/LEMP-stack/README.md

 We should see a nice blue coloured lines. (*those are parameters of the php BTW*) Once we make sure the php working properly, delete this file immediately, because it contents sensitive datas of our server.

+<h2>Let's jump into the mysql server</h2>

+We only need to install the mysql server.
+After that, warmly recommended to make some security settings using of mysql_secure_installation.

+For example, create a root password (*which is not the same in mysql as in the server environment*), remove anonymous users, disallow root login remotely, etc.